simonprovost/scikit-longitudinal/docs/API/data_preparation/aggregation_function.md

 transformed_dataset, transformed_features_group, transformed_non_longitudinal_features, transformed_feature_list_names = agg_func.transform()
 ```

+1. Note that you could have instantiated the features group manually. `features_group = [[0, 1], [2, 3]]` would have been equivalent to `dataset.setup_features_group("elsa")` in this very scenario.
+While the `non_longitudinal_features` could have been `non_longitudinal_features = [4, 5]`.
+However, the `elsa` pre-sets do it for you.
-1. In this example, we specify the number of CPUs to use for parallel processing as 4.
+2. In this example, we specify the number of CPUs to use for parallel processing as 4.
 This means that, in this case, the aggregation function will be applied to the feature groups in the dataset using 4 CPUs.
 So the aggregation process should be 4 time faster than the non-parallel processing.
 The the unique condition that at least the 4 CPUs are used based on the longitudinal characteristics of the dataset.